andy1197/sjsucsguide/guide.md

 </p>

 ### 4-Year Plan <a name="fouryear"></a>

+> :warning: **Warning:** Please check [AP Credits](#ap) and follow the advice there to determine which areas and courses you have already covered.
+Do this before creating any plans or registering for classes.
+You **do not** want to take a class for a requirement you've already covered.

 A 4-year plan is very useful for advising meetings.
 It also gives you a good idea of your graduation timing, required classes, and long-term university plan as a whole.

 You can build an official 4-year plan in MyPlanner.
 Though, personally, I just made a table listing the remaining classes I needed adapted from MyProgress and roughly organized it into 4 years.
 For example, I would go back to the [Program](#program) section and write all the still-needed classes into a table, then cross-reference it with MyProgress to make sure all requirements were covered.
 Do whatever works best for you.